ITP-xStory/p5js-shaders/docs/important-concepts.md

+# Important shader concepts

-# Get used to thinking about the space between 0 and 1!
+## Get used to thinking about the space between 0 and 1!

 When writing shaders everything you need to do exists in the space between 0 and 1!
 This might sound confusing, but it is actually really smart, because it makes our calculations incredible fast and easy to deal with.
-As we will see in a moment when we create a gradient (already we are moving beyond what fill() can do!).
+As we will see in a moment when we create a gradient (already we are moving beyond what [**fill()**](https://p5js.org/reference/#/p5/fill) can do!).

-Colors are defined as RGB but the color values goes from 0 - 1 instead of 0 - 255.
+* **Colors** are defined as RGB but the color values goes from 0 - 1 instead of 0 - 255.

-So the color Blue would be (0.0, 0.0, 1.0) instead of (0, 0, 255).
+..* So the color Blue would be (0.0, 0.0, 1.0) instead of (0, 0, 255).

-And the color Orange would be (1.0, 0.5, 0.0) instead of (255, 128, 0).
+..* And the color Orange would be (1.0, 0.5, 0.0) instead of (255, 128, 0).

-The position of the pixels on your canvas is defined in terms of their position between 0 and 1, so position x = 0, y = 0 or (0, 0) for a sketch, is position (0.0, 0.0) for the shader (note the floating point values).
+* **Position** of the pixels on your canvas is defined in terms of their position between 0 and 1.
+..* So position x = 0, y = 0 or (0, 0) for a sketch, is position (0.0, 0.0) for the shader (note the floating point values).

-Position x = width, y = height or (width, height) for a sketch, is position (1.0, 1.0) for the shader.
+..* Position x = width, y = height or (width, height) for a sketch, is position (1.0, 1.0) for the shader.

-This means, that as far as your shader is concerned, your canvas has a size of 1, going from (0.0, 0.0) in the lower left corner to (1.0, 1.0) in the upper right corner!
+*This means, that as far as your shader is concerned, your canvas has a size of 1, going from (0.0, 0.0) in the lower left corner to (1.0, 1.0) in the upper right corner!*

+^^^^^^^^^^^^^check this.

 ------------>>>>>>>>> ( Drawing of Canvas Scale 0 to 1 )

+## Get used to writing out everything as floating point values
 Since everything is defined between 0 and 1.
 Always write out the whole floating point value, including the punctuation!
 Do not write (0,0,1) for blue, write (0.0, 0.0, 1.0).
-This is because different graphics cards are more or less picky, and if you have a picky graphics card, the shader will not run!
+Graphics cards can be more or less picky about this, but if you have a picky graphics card, the shader will not run!

-Now that we know that every position is defined as a float between 0 and 1 we can make a gradient, and we know about uniforms, let's put it to work!
+------------>>>>>>>>>  Now that we know that every position is defined as a float between 0 and 1 we can make a gradient, and we know about uniforms, let's put it to work!

 #